Homeopathy: Efficacy

 Meta-analyses, essential tools to summarize evidence of therapeutic efficacy, and systematic reviews have found that the methodological quality in the majority of randomized trials in homeopathy have shortcomings and that such trials were generally of lower quality than trials of conventional medicine.
 A major issue has been publication bias, where positive results are more likely to be published in journals.
 This has been particularly marked in alternative medicine journals, where few of the published articles (just 5% during the year 2000) tend to report null results.
 A systematic review of the available systematic reviews confirmed in 2002 that higher-quality trials tended to have less positive results, and found no convincing evidence that any homeopathic preparation exerts clinical effects different from placebo.
 The same conclusion was also reached in 2005 in a meta-analysis published in The Lancet.
 A 2017 systematic review and meta-analysis found that the most reliable evidence did not support the effectiveness of non-individualized homeopathy.

 Health organizations, including the UK's National Health Service, the American Medical Association, the FASEB, and the National Health and Medical Research Council of Australia, have issued statements saying that there is no good-quality evidence that homeopathy is effective as a treatment for any health condition.
-In 2009, World Health Organization official Mario Raviglione criticized the use of homeopathy to treat tuberculosis; similarly, another WHO spokesperson argued there was no evidence homeopathy would be an effective treatment for diarrhoea.
+In 2009, World Health Organization official Mario Raviglione criticized the use of homeopathy to treat tuberculosis and another WHO spokesperson stated that there was no evidence homeopathy would be an effective treatment for diarrhoea.
 They warned against the use of homeopathy for serious conditions such as depression, HIV and malaria.
-The American College of Medical Toxicology and the American Academy of Clinical Toxicology recommend that no one use homeopathic treatment for disease or as a preventive health measure.
-These organizations report that no evidence exists that homeopathic treatment is effective, but that there is evidence that using these treatments produces harm and can bring indirect health risks by delaying conventional treatment.
+The American College of Medical Toxicology and the American Academy of Clinical Toxicology recommend that homeopathic treatment not be used for disease or as a preventive health measure.
+These organizations report that there is no evidence that homeopathic treatment is effective, but that there is evidence that using these treatments causes direct harm and can also lead to harm by delaying appropriate treatment.